 Certification is not needed to enter this occupation, but it can help technicians advance their careers.
 The National Institute for Certification in Engineering Technologies (NICET) is one of the primary organizations overseeing certification for civil engineering technicians.

-Certification as a technician requires passing an exam and providing documentation, including a work history, recommendations, and, for most programs, supervisor verification of specific experience.
+Certification as a technician requires passing an exam and providing documentation, including a work history, recommendations, and for most programs, supervisor confirmation of specific experience.
 NICET requires technicians to update their skills and knowledge through a recertification process that encourages continuing professional development.

-Civil engineering technicians can advance in their careers by learning to design systems for a variety of projects, such as storm sewers and sanitary systems.
-It is also useful for civil engineering technicians to become proficient at reading profiles—graphical plans of proposed utility projects.
+Civil engineering technicians can advance in their careers by learning to design systems for a variety of projects, such as storm sewers and sanitary systems, or traffic signal systems.
+It is also useful for civil engineering technicians to become skilled at reading plans and profiles—the graphical depiction of proposed projects.